membraneframework/membrane_tutorials/basic_pipeline/9_Sink.md

 end
 ```

-Note, that after the successful writing, we are taking the `:demad` action - and we ask for some more buffer.
+Note, that after the successful writing, we are taking the `:demand` action - and we ask for some more buffer.

+With the `Sink` completed, we have implemented all elements of our pipeline.
+Now let's move to the very last step - defining the actual pipeline using the elements we have created.